MannikJ/laravel-wallet/README.md

 # Laravel Wallet

-In a few projects I had to implement a virtual currency.
-The user would buy packs of credits with Stripe and then use them in the app in exchange of services or goods.
-This package is a small and simple implementation of this concept with place for customization.
+Some apps require a prepayment system like a virtual wallet where customers can recharge credits which they can then use to pay in app stuff.
+With this package you can equip your eloquent models with one or multiple digital wallets that handle that for you.
+All the wallet activities are tracked with transactions.

 ## Installation